MyGitisDone/MyGitisDone/README.md

-- Aspiring Computer Engineer passionate about problem-solving and innovation. \n
+- Aspiring Computer Engineer passionate about problem-solving and innovation.
-- Experienced in Python, C++, and C# with projects in 3D printing simulations, AI, and robotics. \n
+- Experienced in Python, C++, and C# with projects in 3D printing simulations, AI, and robotics.
 - Eager to explore new projects and solutions.
 <!---
 MyGitisDone/MyGitisDone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.